casbyhexer/AgriEnergyConnectPlatform/README.md

       Agri-Energy Connect Platform User Manual

-Introduction
+Introduction:
 The Agri-Energy Connect Platform aims to bridge the gap between South African suppliers of green energy technologies and the agricultural sector.
 The platform enables farmers to manage their products and employees to manage farmer profiles and view products.

-System Requirements
+System Requirements:
-.NET 6.0 SDK or later
+.NET 6.0 SDK or later,
-SQLite database
+SQLite database,
 Visual Studio 2019 or later / Visual Studio Code

-Installation
+Installation:
-Clone the Repository
+Clone the Repository,
-Install Dependencies
+Install Dependencies,
-Build the Project
+Build the Project,
-Open appsettings.json and configure the SQLite connection string Ensure Migrations are Up to Date
+Open appsettings.json and configure the SQLite connection string, Ensure Migrations are Up to Date,
-Run the Application
+Run the Application,
 Open a web browser and navigate to the link

-User Roles and Permissions
+User Roles and Permissions:
 Farmer: Can add products to their profile and view their own product listings.
 Employee: Can add new farmer profiles, view all products from specific farmers, and use filters for product searching.

-Features and Usage
+Features and Usage:
-Farmer Features:
+Farmer Features,
-Dashboard:
+Dashboard,
-View your products.
+View your products,
 Add new products.

 Navigation: